resource-disaggregation/blk-switch/README.md

 8. Do the same steps 1-7 for both Host and Target servers.

+9. When systems are rebooted, check the kernel version: Type "uname -r".
+It should be "5.4.43-(your name)".

 ## 3. Setup Remote Storage Devices
 We implemented a part of blk-switch (multi-egress support of i10) in the nvme-tcp kernel module.
 Therefore, we use